martis42/depend_on_what_you_use/docs/design_decisions.md

 We need to know if header `a.h` was included directly in `c.cpp` or is used transitively by `b.h`.
 Without this distinction we cannot compare the include statements to the list of direct dependencies.

-## Platforms: Why are older Bazel version not supported
+## Platforms: Why is Bazel < 4.0.0 not supported

 The aspect implementation is not compatible to old Bazel versions due to:
 - Before 3.3.0 `CcInfo` compilation_context has a structure which is not supported by the aspect
-- Before 4.0.0 the global json module is not available in Starlark
+- Before 4.0.0 the global `json` module is not available in Starlark

 ## Platforms: Why is Python < 3.6 not supported